 An alternative test you can perform is a speed test.
 Speedtest.net and plenty of comparable sites and apps can perform a quick connection test for you.

-If you can’t perform a speed test, it’s time to move on to the next step.
+If you can’t perform a speed test, it’s time to move on to the next step and find out why you have no internet, so keep your Ethernet cable connected.

 For this step, you want to see if you can connect to the modem itself.